World Pharmacy Council

-The World Pharmacy Council (WPC) is an international non-profit organization dedicated to representing and advancing the role of community pharmacies in global healthcare systems.
-Established in 1987, the WPC provides a unified voice for community pharmacists, advocating for their critical role in patient care and public health.
+The World Pharmacy Council (the Council) is an international non-profit organization dedicated to representing and advancing the role of community pharmacies in global healthcare systems.
+Established in 1987, the Council provides a unified voice for community pharmacists, advocating for their critical role in patient care and public health.

 History

 The origins of the World Pharmacy Council date back to 1987 with the formation of Pharmintercom.
 This group consisted of community pharmacy organizations from seven countries that met annually to share information, discuss best practices, and address challenges facing community pharmacy.
-Recognizing the need for a more formal and influential global body, Pharmintercom members agreed to incorporate, establishing The World Pharmacy Council (WPC) in 2016.
-The establishment of a World Pharmacy Council (WPC) was discussed during the Pharmintercom meeting in Boston in August 2016.
-During an international teleconference held on 25 May 2017, the Constitution and By-laws of the WPC were approved / accepted.
-Since its inception, the WPC has expanded its membership to include numerous national community pharmacy organizations across Europe, North America, Asia and Australasia.
+Recognizing the need for a more formal and influential global body, Pharmintercom members agreed to incorporate, establishing The World Pharmacy Council in 2016.
+The establishment of a World Pharmacy Council was discussed during the Pharmintercom meeting in Boston in August 2016.
+During an international teleconference held on 25 May 2017, the Constitution and By-laws of the Council were approved / accepted.
+Since its inception, the Council has expanded its membership to include numerous national community pharmacy organizations across Europe, North America, Asia and Australasia.

 The formation of the World Pharmacy Council is grounded in broader academic discussions about the need for a global body to unify pharmacists and advocate for their expanding role, a topic explored in journals such as Innovations in Pharmacy.

 Purpose

-The WPC's primary purpose is to advocate for the recognition and integration of community pharmacists' skills and services within healthcare systems worldwide.
+The Council's primary purpose is to advocate for the recognition and integration of community pharmacists' skills and services within healthcare systems worldwide.
 The organization strives to highlight the vital role community pharmacies play in providing accessible healthcare, managing medication therapies, delivering public health services, and contributing to positive patient outcomes.
-The WPC works to influence health policy at both national and international levels, promoting the full scope of practice for community pharmacists and their inclusion in integrated care models.
+The Council works to influence health policy at both national and international levels, promoting the full scope of practice for community pharmacists and their inclusion in integrated care models.

-The WPC's focus on expanding the scope of practice for community pharmacists aligns with global trends identified in independent academic research, which highlights the growing role of pharmacists as prescribers in several member countries.
+The Council's focus on expanding the scope of practice for community pharmacists aligns with global trends identified in independent academic research, which highlights the growing role of pharmacists as prescribers in several member countries.

 Structure and governance

 The World Pharmacy Council operates as a not-for-profit public company registered in Australia, with its registered office located in Melbourne, Victoria.
 It is regulated by the Australian Securities & Investments Commission (ASIC).
-The WPC is governed by a Board of Directors composed of representatives from its member organizations.
+The Council is governed by a Board of Directors composed of representatives from its member organizations.

 The President of the World Pharmacy Council is Professor Trent Twomey of The Pharmacy Guild of Australia.
 Professor Twomey was appointed in 2025, succeeding Douglas Hoey, pharmacist and CEO of the USA's National Community Pharmacists Association who had served as President since 2021.

 Activities

-The WPC engages in various activities to achieve its objectives, including:
+The Council engages in various activities to achieve its objectives, including: